KristofMorva/laravel-ide-macros/README.md

+> [!WARNING]
+> This repository is archived because I'm unable to maintain it, as I'm not a web developer anymore and forgot most of this stuff.
+>
+> Please use an existing fork, or create your own with your changes.
+>
+> Sorry about this, have fun working on whatever you're currently building :)

 # Laravel IDE Macros

 It is advised to be used with [Laravel IDE Helper](https://github.com/barryvdh/laravel-ide-helper), which generates helper files for your IDE, so it'll be able to highlight and understand some Laravel-specific syntax.
 This package provides an additional IDE helper file for Laravel macros with the syntax you are already used to in Laravel IDE Helper.